pookmish/cardinal-sites-next/README.md

 JSON API functions are found in the [./src/lib/drupal directory](./src/lib/drupal).

 ### GraphQL
 GraphQL endpoint `/graphql` accepts POST methods only.
-These queries are intended for nodes and more complex data.
-This allows us to create very nested queries using unions and conditions.
+GraphQL allows us to create very nested queries using unions.
 We can easily fetch every single piece of information in a single request to build out the entire page, except views.
 Views are fetched separately to allow us to make them more dynamic in the future and also to avoid some unwanted errors that come from the first render in Drupal.

 GraphQL types and fetch methods are generated automatically using `yarn graphql`.
 If a content type, field, vocabulary, paragraph type, etc. are created/edited/deleted in the Drupal environment, the queries in [./src/lib/gql](./src/lib/gql)